KTH/devops-course/contributions/demo/jonasjo5-marcusew/README.md

 ## About

 We demonstrate how to integrate and use continous deployment on a GitHub repository with CircleCI.
-The service is hosted om Google Cloud Platform, using Google Kubernetes Engine.
+The service is run in docker and is hosted on Google Cloud Platform, using Google Kubernetes Engine.

 We show how new features can be delivered into an existing, running app.